As her own high school career comes to a close, Mason's left a mark of her own on the local prep softball scene.

 "One thing I'm really going to take from the whole experience, the five years here at Bloomfield, is that you can do anything you set your mind to," Mason said.

 Mason was thrown into her role as the Bobcats' top pitcher virtually as soon as she was eligible to don the blue and gold of Bloomfield High as an eighth-grader.
 Despite playing against girls much older and stronger than she was, she never let it bother her.

 "I think pressure is a privilege to have," Mason said.
 "Not everybody gets to go through this, not everybody gets to be in the spotlight.
 I think it's pretty fun, and it only makes you better.

 "I was a little 14-year-old eighth-grader playing these 18-year-old seniors and blowing it by them," she added.
-"You feel pretty invincible, but that was all due to hard work."

 That didn't come as a surprise to current Bloomfield coach Bruce Armenta, who coached Mason and many of her teammates in summer ball from the time they were in elementary school.

 "I knew when I was coaching her when she was young — she always threw hard," Armenta said.
 "I knew if she ever got her control down and got that arm circle down, she was going to be pretty tough.
 You kind of knew that she had the talent, but her working so hard — that's what made her the pitcher she is today."